House Party: Tonight's the Night: Plot

 During the party, Precocious meets a socially awkward boy named Jerry.
 They have sex in the bathroom on the toilet, and it collapses through the floor onto the living room where the party is.
 Chris and Dylan finally speaks with the man in the suit about their opportunity to get into the music industry, under the belief that he was the record executive.
 However, the man reveals that he is actually Gary, the limo driver who drove some of the kids to the party.

 Due to the damages in the living room, the party is moved to the backyard.
-In spite of being responsible for the damages they caused, Precocious and Jerry were applauded by their peers as the reappear.
+Despite being responsible for the damages they caused, Precocious and Jerry were applauded by their peers as the reappear.
 Autumn sees Quentin talking to another girl, and Chris takes her to dance.
 Victoria then makes another sexual advance on Chris in front of the kids, but is rejected once more.
 Autumn gives Quentin back the chain he gave her earlier, and breaks up with him.
 But Quentin grabs her arm aggressively, and Chris steps in.
 Chris and Quentin gets into a brief altercation, and Quentin knocks out Chris with an uppercut after Chris punches him.
 The other kids threw drinks at Quentin as he leaves the party.
 Dylan and Autumn help Chris up after the fight.
 However, Chris and Dylan have an argument over the party and their future plans.
 Autumn stays and agrees to help Chris clean up.
 Dylan and Morgan returns, but Dylan sold his car for the cleaning crew he hired to clean and repair the damages in the house.
 Chris and Dylan reconcile afterwards.
 And Chris and Autumn make out in his new car.

 The following morning, Chris's parents return home.
-Chris and Autumn are caught by Chris's father.
+Chris and Autumn are caught sleeping in the car together by Chris's father.
 Dylan is then approached by Kennison Scott, the real record executive.
 He saw a video of his and Chris's performance on the internet, and was impressed.
 Chris's mother watches the same video on her computer, and saw the damages that was done in the house during the party.
 Kennison offers Chris and Dylan a development contract, and a trip to New York City to meet the owners of the record label they'll be signed to.
 The next day, Chris and Dylan pick up Autumn and Morgan in the Camero, and they drive off.